quinnanya/dlcl204/german/pos_german.md

 ## 1. Download the POS tagger
 The [Stanford part-of-speech tagger](https://nlp.stanford.edu/static/software/tagger.shtml) includes code for performing part-of-speech tagging, along with a number of language-specific models that have been trained on different kinds or quantities of texts, and that use different sets of grammatical tags.

-Go to the ["Downloads" section of the page](https://nlp.stanford.edu/static/software/tagger.shtml#Download) and click on "Download full Stanford Tagger version 3.6.0 [124 MB]" (the available version number may vary.)
+Go to the ["Downloads" section of the page](https://nlp.stanford.edu/static/software/tagger.shtml#Download) and click on "Download full Stanford Tagger version 3.6.0 [124 MB]" (the available version number may vary.) **Note**: you need to install the *full* Stanford tagger to get the data for languages other than English.
+Be sure that you're downloading the full version, which is listed second on the downloads page.

 Save the zip file to your computer, and unzip it when it's done downloading.